DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 them in the `Recorder`.

 The `Scheduler` wakes up every 1 minute to flush the results of the `Recorder` into one or more `exporter`s.
 Usually only one exporter is in use.
-The `Exporter` delegates to the default `Transport::HTTP` transport, which takes care of encoding the data and reporting it to the datadog agent (or to the API, when running without an agent).
+By default, the `Exporter` delegates to the default `Transport::HTTP` transport, which takes care of encoding the data and reporting it to the datadog agent (or to the API, when running without an agent).

 ## How CPU-time profiling works